-In the year ended 31 December 2013 the Group reported exchange losses of €3.0 million as compared to €10.2 million gains in 2012. €2.0 million out of €3.0 million foeign exchange losses noted in 2013 was due to the unrealised foreign exchange losses on EUR denominated bank loans in Polish, Hungarian and Romanian subsidiaries.
-The foreign exchange losses occurred as a result of depreciation of PLN, HUF and RON against EUR in 2013.
+In 2014 the Group reported exchange losses of €4.2 million as compared to €2.8 million losses in 2013.
+These losses were due to the unrealised foreign exchange losses on EUR denominated bank loans in Polish, Hungarian and Romanian subsidiaries.
+The foreign exchange losses occurred as a result of depreciation of PLN, HUF and RON against EUR in 2014.